teleplayer123/MyCoin/readme.md

 Clone the MyCoin repository, and make sure that the most recent version of python is installed on your operating system.
 Install the dependencies in requirements.txt.
 I recommend using a virtual environment.
 Run 'pip install -r requirements.txt --upgrade' to install updated dependencies.

-In order for this to work, new certificates might need to be created with:

-    ~/MyCoin/ca_certs$ openssl req -x509 -newkey rsa:4096 -keyout server.key -out server.crt
-    -days 365

-    ~MyCoin/ca_certs$ openssl req -x509 -newkey rsa:4096 -keyout client.key -out client.crt
-    -days 365'

-and then enter the information being prompted.
+This [requirements.txt](requirements.txt) file was made on a linux os, so if you are using windows, you may need to install the dependencies one by one...
+This fix is on my todo list.

+Another problem may accure with the validations of ssl certificates.
+Although I have tested this on different machines with success, if this is a problem, [here](#Fix_Certs) is a fix.

 Run [run_proxy.py](run_proxy.py) and [run_server.py](run_server.py) in seperate terminals or a multiplexer:

 ![runservers](images/startservers.png)